gjbex/training-material/Python/Mpi4py/README.md

 C/C++ or Fortran implementations.

 ## What is it?
+1. `all_to_all.py`: simple example of an all-to-all comminication.
+1. `reduce.py`: example of numpy array reduction.
 1. `ring.py`: implementation of a "token" send around a ring.
 1. `run_ring.sh`: Bash script illustrating how to run the program.
 1. `ring.pbs`: PBS script to run the ring program as a job.